zarab33/mastery-quiz/fixing_problems.md

 # Fixing problems

-## I can't find the quizzes in mastery-quizzes
+## I can't find the quizzes in the mastery-quizzes repo

-* You need to manually request a quiz.
+* You need to manually get a quiz.
 See ["Get the quiz" in the README](README.md#get-the-quiz).

-## One or more of the commands I ran on the command line during the setup result in an error
+## One of the commands I ran on the command line during the setup results in an error

+### Contact Mary

 * Contact @maryrosecook on Slack with a description of what you did and the full error message.